-Learn-AT, working with Leicestershire County Council, may accept late applications for first-time admission, so long as they are received by the date set by the Local Authority, currently 5.00pm on 10 January 2019.
-There has to be particular reasons why an application is late, and this is not subject to any appeal at this point.
+- 14.1.
+Learn-AT, working with Leicestershire County Council, may accept late applications for first-time admission, so long as they are received by the date set by the Local Authority.
+The LA will consider late applications where the applicant can provide evidence that the reason for lateness was beyond the applicant's control.
 An Independent Appeal Panel may take a different view at a later stage in the process.
-Examples of reasons for a late application are:

-- family returning from abroad;

-- lone parent has been ill for some time;

-- family moving into Leicestershire from another area;

-- other exceptional circumstances.
+Examples of reasons for a late application are: - family returning from abroad; - lone parent has been ill for some time; - family moving into Leicestershire from another area; - other exceptional circumstances. - 14.2.
 Whilst every case is treated on its own merits, evidence to explain why the application is late will be required in every instance.
-An application that is accepted as being late, but with justifiable reason, will be included in the first cycle of allocations and the parents will be notified on the national offer day.
+An application that is accepted as being late, but with justifiable reason, will be included in the first cycle of allocations and the parents will be notified on the national offer day. - 14.3.
 Other late applications for a named Academy after the specified date will be dealt with after the offer day and will be considered against the oversubscription criteria.

-1.14 Waiting Lists
+15. Waiting Lists